DeeNewcum/Perl-Tidy-Guarantee/README.md

 beyond the file that directly `use`d them, whether their influence ever cascades to "files that use files that use source filters" or beyond)

-# DESCRIPTION
+# HOW IT WORKS

 A guarantee is provided by doing this:

 1. run Perl::Tidy on the desired piece of code
 2. generate the [optree](https://metacpan.org/pod/perloptree) from the before-perltidy-source
-    - (the optree is the "bytecode" that Perl uses internally, and [B::Concise](https://metacpan.org/pod/B%3A%3AConcise) is used to generate its textual representation)
+    - (The optree is the "bytecode" that Perl uses internally, and it roughly corresponds to the syntax tree.
+[B::Concise](https://metacpan.org/pod/B%3A%3AConcise) is used to generate its textual representation.)
 3. generate the optree from the after-perltidy-source
-4. compare the two optrees, and if a difference is found, then Perl::Tidy::Guarantee declares that Perl::Tidy has created a functional change in the desired piece of code
+4. compare the two optrees; if a difference is found, then we declare that Perl::Tidy has created a functional change in the desired piece of code

+# EXPORT-STUBS FOR PRIVATE COMPANY MODULES

+TODO -- Provide some background information for why any export-stub information is needed in the first place.
+I imagine that newcommers will feel kind of lost without that information.

+To provide support for private organizations who have their own [DarkPAN](https://www.olafalders.com/2019/02/19/about-the-various-pans/) modules, we provide a way to pass additional export-stub information to us.

+TODO -- Write documentation for how it's expected that their custom DarkPAN export-stub information will end up getting loaded under Code::TidyAll.

+## add\_exportstubs( $here\_doc )

+`$here_doc` is a multi-line string, written in a custom syntax.
+It's not well-documented yet, but you can look at [Perl::Tidy::Guarantee::ExportStubs](https://metacpan.org/pod/Perl%3A%3ATidy%3A%3AGuarantee%3A%3AExportStubs)'s `%export_stubs` and
+`_parse_export_stubs()` to get an idea of the expected format.

+TODO -- document this better

+TODO -- Might we consider changing the syntax to [YAML::XS](https://metacpan.org/pod/YAML%3A%3AXS) instead?
+That might be much better documented, and more intuitive?

+## delete\_exportstub( $module )

+Clears the current export-stub information for the specified module.
+While it's mainly intended for DarkPAN modules, it does work with any module's information.

+Returns a boolean indicating whether that module's entry could be deleted.

 # LICENSE